-CDEECE GREECE LOCAL NAME Η ειδική εκκαθάριση εν λειτουργία (ΠτΚ Αρθ 106 ια) ΚΑΤΑΡΓΗΣΗ ΑΡΘΡΟΥ ENGLISH TRANSLATION Special liquidation (now abolished) KEY FEATURES • A procedure which has been abolished but its aim was the continuation of the debtor's business as a going concern for public auction. • The procedure could be requere cessation was imminent.
-F • If approved, management of the debtor's affairs was taken over by a special liquidator. • During the procedure, credito under special liquidation. ors were not able to exercise any enforcement rights pertaining to the business assets LOCAL NAME Θεσμός έκτακτης διαχείρισης (Ν. 4307/2014) ENGLISH TRANSLATION Special Administration procedure KEY FEATURES • A procedure to transfer the debtor's business as a going concern, or its assets, through a public auction and for creditors to be repaid from the auction proceeds. • A petition to open the procedure and appoint a special administrator (who will take over management of the debtor's business for 12 months) can be filed at court by the debtor's creditors representing at least 40% of total debts - at least one of which must be a credit or financial institution. • Any debtor which is a legal e Any debtor which is a legal entity pursuing a financial purpose can be subject to the procedure.
-Between commencement and a decision opening the procedure, any interested party can apply to court for an appropriate preliminary measure to preserve the debtor's assets.
-Such measures will also apply to co-debtors.
-1 0 1 • The opening of the procedure involves an automatic moratorium on all enforcement actions but does not entitle parties to terminate their contracts with the debtor or revoke licences. • The special administrator will continue the business of the debtor until its transfer to a third party through a public auction.
-LOCAL NAME ΕΚΤΑΚΤΗ ΔΙΑΔΙΚΑΣΙΑ ΡΥΘΜΙΣΗΣ ΥΠΟΧΡΕΩΣΕΩΝ ΕΜΠΟΡΩΝ (ΜΕ ΔΕΣΜΕΥΤΙΚΗ ΔΥΝΑΜΗ ΓΙΑ ΤΟ ΣΥΝΟΛΟ ΤΩΝ ΠΙΣΤΩΤΩΝ) ENGLISH TRANSLATION Special process for the settlement of commercial debts KEY FEATURES • A procedure for any type of l legal entity to settle its debts through an agreement with its creditors. t 50.1% of the total claims secured in rem must consent to the proposed settlement.
-At be credit institutions, representing 20% of the above claims.
-The creditors' consent is expressed through an agreement with the debtor which can provide for any appropriate measure for restructuring of the debtor's obligations, and must include an assessment of the viability of the debtor. • Until the court decides on the Until the court decides on the agreed settlement, the debtor retains the management of its business.
-Any interested party can apply to court for appropriate measures to preserve the debtor's or co-debtor's assets.
+- A procedure which has been abolished but its aim was the continuation of the debtor's business as a going concern for public auction. - The procedure could be requested by the debtor or a creditor and commenced if payments to creditors had ceased or cessation was imminent. - If approved, management of the debtor's affairs was taken over by a special liquidator. - During the procedure, creditors were not able to exercise any enforcement rights pertaining to the business assets under special liquidation.

+- A procedure to transfer the debtor's business as a going concern, or its assets, through a public auction and for creditors to be repaid from the auction proceeds. - A petition to open the procedure and appoint a special administrator (who will take over management of the debtor's business for 12 months) can be filed at court by the debtor's creditors representing at least 40% of total debts at least one of which must be a credit or financial institution. - Any debtor which is a legal entity pursuing a financial purpose can be subject to the procedure. - Between commencement and a decision opening the procedure, any interested party can apply to court for an appropriate preliminary measure to preserve the debtor's assets.
+Such measures will also apply to co-debtors. - The opening of the procedure involves an automatic moratorium on all enforcement actions but does not entitle parties to terminate their contracts with the debtor or revoke licences. - The special administrator will continue the business of the debtor until its transfer to a third party through a public auction.

-immovable assets and equipment.
+- A procedure for any type of legal entity to settle its debts through an agreement with its creditors. - The court will examine: (i) if the debtor is currently unable to pay its debts or likely to become unable to do so; and (ii) whether it has paid relevant tax debts - Creditors representing at least 50.1% of the total claims secured in rem must consent to the proposed settlement.
+At least two such creditors must be credit institutions, representing 20% of the above claims. - The creditors' consent is expressed through an agreement with the debtor which can provide for any appropriate measure for restructuring of the debtor's obligations, and must include an assessment of the viability of the debtor. - Until the court decides on the agreed settlement, the debtor retains the management of its business. - Any interested party can apply to court for appropriate measures to preserve the debtor's or co-debtor's assets. - A moratorium on enforcement arises and a stay preventing the debtor and its co-debtors from disposing of their immovable assets and equipment.